-Funds are available to award at least two approximately $3,000-5,000 fellowship grants.
+Winners of the fellowship will receive a $3,000 grants.
+The check will be made directly to the sponsoring organization by the Asian Pacific Fund.
 Fellowships are intended to help make up for summer earnings that students would lose by volunteering at nonprofit organizations instead of taking paying jobs.
 AAAYA will also consider applications for independent projects, provided that someone at a 501(c)(3) nonprofit organization agrees to oversee the project.

 Where can I work?